2013-03-22 16:32:56 -

 A.M.
-Best Europe – Rating Services Limited has upgraded the issuer credit rating to “bbb+” from “bbb” and affirmed the financial strength rating of B++ (Good) of Solid Forsakringsaktiebolag (Solid) (Sweden).
-The outlook for both ratings remains stable.
+Best Asia-Pacific Limited has upgraded the issuer credit rating (ICR) to “bbb+” from “bbb” and affirmed the financial strength rating (FSR) of B++ (Good) of PT Asuransi Jasa Indonesia (Persero) (Jasindo) (Indonesia).
+The outlook for the ICR has been revised to stable from positive, while the outlook for the FSR is stable.

 The methodology used in determining these ratings is Best’s Credit Rating Methodology, which provides a comprehensive explanation of A.M.

 Best’s rating process and contains the different rating criteria employed in the rating process.
 Key criteria utilized include.